Beard balm vs. mustache wax explained: what each does, why balm won’t curl your mustache, and how to choose the best product for your needs.

 Why Do Beard Balms Contain Beeswax?

-Low‑percentage beeswax isn’t there to set whiskers in place.
+Low‑percentage beeswax isn’t intended to set whiskers in place.
 Its main purpose is to give the balm its texture.
 Without it, the mixture would melt into a soup.

 Manufacturers could just as easily use:

-These ingredients thicken and solidify the balm while helping to lock oils into the hair shaft and keep the beard from looking greasy.
+These thicken and solidify the balm while helping to lock conditioners into the hair shaft without the beard appearing greasy.

 When Balm Isn’t Enough